Black Friday 2021: Deals and sales from Amazon, Walmart, Best Buy, Target, Kohl's, Home Depot and more

 Related content from CBS Essentials

-- What you need to know about Walmart's Deals for Days early Black Friday 2021 sale
+- What you need to know about Walmart's Black Friday 2021 sale

 - The next PS5 restock is soon: Where to buy a PS5 console this holiday season